AndySomogyi/sbmlsolver/docs/docs-build/_sources/selecting_values.rst.txt

 We can see that this is a CONTROL record.

-It is also possible to modify the simulation selection list by deleting existing items and adding new ones created with :meth:`~roadrunner.RoadRunner.createSelection()`.
+It is also possible to modify the simulation selection list by deleting existing items and adding new ones created with :cpp:func:`rr::RoadRunner::createSelection()`.
 If someone has does not want to display the concentration of species ``S2`` and instead wants to display the rate of change of species ``S1``, try::